Azure/msrestazure-for-python/README.rst

 **Bugfix**

-- Fix parse_resource_id() tool to accept resource_ids with capitalized "subscription" keyword
+- Fix parse_resource_id() tool to be case-insensitive to keywords when matching

 2018-03-19 Version 0.4.23
 +++++++++++++++++++++++++